-I know where the indifference to SEO comes from, especially in the so-called scientific click.
-It partly comes from a lack of knowledge, thinking SEO only means link-building, social media, and technical website optimization.
-You’ll see soon this is not the case.
+I know where the indifference to SEO arises, especially in the so-called scientific click (no pun intended): a lack of knowledge.
+Scientists think SEO limits itself to link-building, social media, and technical website optimization practices.
+You’ll soon see this is not the case.

-But it’s also related to the feeling of losing time.
-Scientists want to spend valuable time on whatever they love: writing, pipetting, planning, selling products, or bossing people around.
-We don’t have time for complicated gimmicks, which have become as stigmatized as marketing (that’s my feeling).
+SEO also gives a sense of time loss.
+Scientists, including communicators, want to spend valuable time on whatever they love: writing, pipetting, planning, selling products, or bossing people around.
+We don’t have time for complicated gimmicks, which have become as stigmatized as marketing.

 Instead, with the risk of stepping on precious toes, people in the scientific community tend to feel that our information should spread organically.
 We want websites and blog posts to resemble scientific research, where peers actively search for topics of interest and scroll through hundreds of journal articles per month to find valuable information.

 Why you should care about SEO for science